 Free School Meals / Pupil Premium

 If you are in receipt of certain benefits, your child may qualify for ‘Free School Meals’.
 Even though school lunches are free for all children in Reception to Year 2, we would still strongly urge you to apply for ‘Free School Meals’ if you think there’s a chance you might be eligible.
-If your child qualifies, the school will then receive extra funding called ‘Pupil Premium’ which we use to support your child in many ways such as providing an allocation of free school uniform and offering free use of the school’s Breakfast Club.
+If your child qualifies, the school will then receive extra funding called ‘Pupil Premium’ which we will use to support your child in many ways such as providing an allocation of free school uniform and offering free use of the school’s Breakfast Club.
 It’s quick and easy to apply – please click here for more information.

 School Milk and Snacks